 Two million people apply every year for a job at Google.
 So how do you stand out?
 How do people get internships, and then potentially turn that into careers after graduation?
 At TransparentCareer, we took a look at the paths to working at Google, and what working at Google might actually look like for graduates.

 Google, first and foremost, is a technology company.
 Out of 22 currently available jobs for those recently graduating from college, ~82% are in technology, with the majority being involved with software or data.
-One opportunity we found particular interesting was the common app essays examples for those interested in machine learning and AI.
+One opportunity we found particular interesting was the Google Brain Residency Program for those interested in machine learning and AI.

 Despite this emphasis on technology, this should not discourage business majors looking to get involved.
-There are essay about bullying to get involved managing a Google product prior to launch, and helping to develop the strategy behind it.
+There are opportunities to get involved managing a Google product prior to launch, and helping to develop the strategy behind it.
 This job also includes the chance to travel around to international Google offices to better understand Google’s international business strategy.

 Google recruits from hundreds of universities worldwide, but there are some definite trends as far as feeder schools – according to Poets & Quants, Stanford and UC Berkeley alone hold an incredible 42% of the alumni.